Texas Southern University logo

 1960

-TSU students organized Houston's first sit-in at Weingarten's lunch counter, leading to city-wide desegregation.
+TSU students organized Houston's first sit-in at Weingarten's lunch counter, inspiring city-wide desegregation efforts.

 1967